 Tourism in SJC

-Last year, visitors spent almost $712 million in St. Johns County.
+More than ten years ago, visitors spent almost $712 million in St. Johns County.

-Tourism is St. Johns County's economic engine.
+Tourism is one of St. Johns County's primary economic engines.